 #8 – Law and Policies

-With change or modification in law economy of country changes, for example, its government make a law that liquor should be ban in the country it will affect companies dealing with it, their employees and shopkeepers which at broad level affect the economy.
+With change or modification in the law, the economy of the country changes.
+For example, if the government makes a law that should ban liquor in the country, it will affect companies dealing with it, their employees, and shopkeepers, which affects the economy at a broad level.
 Similarly, any policy made by the government will affect the economy.

 #9 – Government Activity

 Government activity also affects the economy.
-If the government is promoting any industry like insurance or medical or technology it will promote that sector that boosts its economy which will overall support the economy.
+So, for example, if the government promotes any industry like insurance or medical or technology, it will encourage that sector that boosts its economy, overall supporting it.

 #10 – Recession

 A recession affects consumers’ purchasing power, forcing companies to drop their goods or services.